garrandall/popular-music-data/tracks/u-make-me-wanna-jadakiss-mariah-carey.md

 I guess imma lucky don, and shes a lucky queen
 Cuz her jewerly box look likes lucky charms
 All color stones
-And she no that im in the hood
+And she no that I'm in the hood
-But she also nows that im coming home
+But she also nows that I'm coming home
 Mr. raspy thought I was in love with money
 Till the first time we did the nasty